 For example :

-How (surveyed people) use a certain product, service, ... why (surveyed people) did certain choices, what were their motivations, ...
+How (surveyed people) use a certain product or service, ... why (surveyed people) made certain choices, what were their motivations, ...

 Qualitative surveys focus on individuals or small groups of people and usually relate to elements that are difficult to measure.

 Qualitative surveys help to identify and understand beliefs and motivations.
-Numbers are not as important as associations (with brands, products or services) beliefs and motivations that drive consumer behaviour.
-This kind of survey research helps to identify stereotypes, mind patterns, reactions, reasons, unconscious motives or habits.
+Numbers are not as important as associations (with brands, products, or services) beliefs, and motivations that drive consumer behavior.
+This kind of survey research helps to identify stereotypes, mind patterns, reactions, reasons, unconscious motives, or habits.